vuejs/governance/Governance-Document.md

 Major changes to the framework, especially breaking changes, are usually communicated ahead of time to the community via the [RFC process](https://github.com/vuejs/rfcs).
 The RFC process provides an opportunity for the community to provide feedback in the design process, and allow the project lead and core team members to better gauge user needs.

 It is, however, important to note that the RFC process does not hold any authority in terms of decision making.
-In case of disagreements, the benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
+In case of disagreements, the project lead model does not need a formal conflict resolution process, since the project lead’s word is final.
 If the community chooses to question the wisdom of the actions of a core team member, the project lead can review their decisions by checking the relevant GitHub discussions, and either uphold or reverse them.

 ## Contribution Process